-This is where things get sticky.
-Romeo meets with Friar Laurence to arrange the marriage, and Juliet confides in her nurse, who has basically raised her, to act on her behalf and meet Romeo.
-The Nurse meets Romeo and his friend Mercutio (who thinks the whole situation is hilarious).
-Romeo tells her to get Juliet to Friar Laurence's, where the two will be married.
+Oh wait.
+No Vegas.
+Instead, Romeo meets with Friar Laurence to arrange the marriage, and Juliet gets her nurse to be a go-between.
+The Nurse meets Romeo and his friend Mercutio (who thinks the whole situation is hilarious), and they arrange to get Juliet to Friar Laurence.

-Meanwhile, Benvolio, another member of the Montague posse, runs into Tybalt Capulet, who is angry about the Montagues crashing his family party the other night.
-Romeo, freshly married, strolls into the middle of a tense situation, and as things escalate, Tybalt kills Mercutio.
-Stricken by grief, Romeo promptly challenges Tybalt to a duel and kills him.
-Romeo runs away before all of Verona shows up.
-The Prince of Verona rules that Romeo won't be killed, but banished from Verona.
-This all puts a damper on the new marriage.
+Get ready for some more names: Benvolio, another member of the Montague posse, runs into Tybalt Capulet, who is angry about the Montagues crashing his family party the other night.
+Romeo, freshly married, strolls into the middle of a tense situation—which gets way tense when Tybalt kills Mercutio and Romeo promptly kills Tybalt in return.
+Romeo jets, but the Prince still shows up to banish him.
+(Hey, at least he's not going to be killed.)

-Juliet hears from the Nurse that her new husband has murdered her cousin.
-She is doubly sad about the death and murder.
-Mostly Juliet just wants to see her banished husband.
+Juliet hears from the Nurse that her new husband has murdered her cousin, which is a major bummer—but not enough of a bummer to keep her from being super stoked about her wedding night.
 The Nurse finds Romeo hiding at Friar Laurence's, and the Friar hatches a plan.
-Romeo can spend his wedding night with Juliet, but then he must run away, while the Friar finds some way to get the Prince of Verona to pardon Romeo.
-The marriage will be made public upon his return.
+Romeo can spend his wedding night with Juliet, but then he has to leave town while the Friar finds some way to get the Prince of Verona to pardon Romeo.

-Meanwhile, back at the Capulet house, Paris is working even harder to wed Juliet, who is stricken by grief.
-Lord Capulet decides a wedding (to Paris) is just the thing to distract her, as he does not know she's already a bride.
-Juliet spends her wedding night with Romeo, and as he leaves in the morning, she finds out she is to be married to Paris in two days.
-She refuses and has a violent fight with her parents.
+Meanwhile, back at the Capulet house, Lord Capulet decides a wedding (to Paris) is just the thing to distract Juliet from her grief.
+Oops!
+After Juliet's awesome, romantic wedding night, she finds out that she's supposed to marry Paris in two days.
 Even her nurse thinks she should marry Paris, since Romeo is "as good as dead" to her.

-Juliet, trying to figure out what to do, runs over to Friar Laurence's, where she has a weird kiss with Paris.
-After Paris leaves, she threatens to kill herself.
-The Friar adds another bit to his plan, and gives her an herbal concoction that will make her appear to be dead for 42 hours.
+Juliet runs over to Friar Laurence's, where she has a weird kiss with Paris and then threatens to kill herself.
+The Friar comes up with a plan that is 100% guaranteed to work and doesn't sound risky At All (not): giving her an herbal concoction that will make her appear to be dead for 42 hours.
 Yes, exactly 42.
-She goes home, agrees to marry Paris, and takes the poison with the intention of looking dead on the morning of her wedding and being taken to the Capulet tomb where Romeo can find her and everyone can live happily ever after.
+So, she runs home, agrees to marry Paris, and takes the poison so she can be taken to the Capulet tomb where Romeo can find her and everyone can live happily ever after.

-Sadly, Romeo is hiding in Mantua, out of the loop, and the news of Juliet's "death" makes it to Romeo before word of the Friar's plan.
-He buys some poison so he can go to Juliet's grave and kill himself.
-At her grave, he finds Paris, whom he murders, and then breaks into Juliet's tomb, where he spends some time with Juliet's "dead" body.
+Sadly, Romeo is a little out of the loop off in Mantua, and the news of Juliet's "death" makes it to Romeo before word of the Friar's plan.
+He buys some poison so he can go to Juliet's grave and kill himself, which is obviously the mature response.
+But first, he murders Paris and then spends some time with Juliet's "dead" body.

 He drinks the poison and dies just in time for Juliet to wake up and find him dead.
-The Friar, who apparently shows up at some point, also finds Romeo dead, and tries to convince Juliet to run away.
-She refuses (she's been doing a lot of that lately) and kisses Romeo (a lot of that, too) to find that his lips are still warm – she just missed him.
-He doesn't have enough poison on his lips to kill her, too, so she takes her own life with a dagger.
-Capulets, Montagues, and the Prince of Verona show up to the tomb and find the dead lovers.
-Friar Laurence is dragged in to confess everything.
-The two lords of the rival houses are moved by their dead children's love story and agree to end the feud.
+Argh!
+We hate missed connections!
+The Friar, who apparently shows up at some point, tries to convince Juliet to run away, but she refuses and kills herself with a dagger.
+Just then, literally everyone shows up to the tomb at the same time and finds the dead lovers.
+Friar Laurence confesses everything, and the two lords of the rival houses are moved by their dead children's love story and agree to end the feud.
+Happy ending?